Skip to main content

 The brain communicates through electrical impulses and chemical signals.
 Neurons, the fundamental units of the nervous system, transmit information across tiny gaps called synapses using neurotransmitters.
 These chemical messengers include substances like serotonin, which plays a role in mood and sleep; dopamine, associated with pleasure and motivation; and norepinephrine, involved in alertness and stress responses.
 The precise balance of these chemicals is paramount for optimal brain function.

 When hormones arrive at the brain, they do not simply pass through.
 They engage with specific protein structures on or within neurons, known as receptors.
 This interaction can trigger a cascade of events inside the cell, leading to changes in gene expression, protein synthesis, and ultimately, the way neurons communicate.
-This direct influence means that even subtle alterations in hormone levels can translate into noticeable shifts in and, consequently, in how we think and feel.
+This direct influence means that even subtle alterations in hormone levels can translate into noticeable shifts in brain chemistry and, consequently, in how we think and feel.

 Initial Glimpses with Neuroimaging